ecmwf/metview-docs/docs/macro/functions/thermo.rst

 .. describe:: netcdf thermo_bufr(...)

    Extracts vertical profiles from BUFR data in a suitable format suitable for thermodynamic diagrams (defined by Thermo View).
-This is a Metview icon function, for detailed documentation please see Thermo Data.
+This is a Metview icon function, for detailed documentation please see :func:`thermo_bufr`.

 .. describe:: definition thermo_data_info(data: thermo_data)